Asymptotic statistics of cycles in surrogate-spatial permutations: Preliminaries

-The following simple lemma known as \emph{Prings\-heim's Theorem} (see, e.g., \cite[Theorem IV.6, p.~240]{FlSe09}) is important in asymptotic enumeration where generating functions with non-negative coefficients are usually involved. \begin{lemma} Assume that $a_j\ge0$ for all $j\ge0$, and let the series expansion \eqref{eq:G} have a finite radius of convergence $R$.
+The following simple lemma known as \emph{Prings\-heim's Theorem} (see, e.g., \cite[Theorem IV.6, p.~240]{FlSe09}) is important in the singularity analysis of asymptotic enumeration problems, where generating functions with non-negative coefficients are usually involved. \begin{lemma} Assume that $a_j\ge0$ for all $j\ge0$, and let the series expansion \eqref{eq:G} have a finite radius of convergence $R$\myp.
 Then the point $z = R$ is a singularity of the function $g(z)$. \end{lemma}